Last Updated on June 20, 2026 by Daniel Globe

 SkyTeam

 SkyTeam was established in 2000 as a global airline alliance.
 Its mission is to give customers a seamless travel experience.
-Comprising 18 member airlines, SkyTeam serves over 945 destinations in more than 145 countries.
+With 18 member airlines, SkyTeam serves more than 945 destinations in more than 145 countries.

 The alliance coordinates schedules, shares lounges, and offers reciprocal frequent flyer programs to improve connectivity and convenience.
-It also works hard to streamline processes and enhance the overall trip.
+It also works to streamline processes and improve the overall trip.

-In addition, SkyTeam focuses on sustainability.
-It has programs to reduce environmental impact and promote eco-friendly practices.
+SkyTeam also focuses on sustainability, running programs to reduce environmental impact and promote eco-friendly practices.
 For instance, the alliance encourages sustainable aviation fuels and better fuel efficiency across its network.
 By prioritizing these efforts, SkyTeam addresses climate concerns and leads in responsible air travel.

 The Latin American and Caribbean Air Transport Association (ALTA)